 How To Make A Keto Pumpkin Spice Latte

 My 12 year old does love coffee so I make her one with decaf as a special treat sometimes.
 When my other kids drink this recipe, I give them a tiny amount of the coffee, and they add a lot of the cream and sprinkles!
-(It's how many adults drink their morning coffee as well - a little bit of coffee with a lot of creamer!)
+(It's how many adults drink their morning coffee as well - a little bit of coffee with a lot of creamer!).
+We do try to use keto creamer though.

 Since this recipe literally takes just two minutes to make, this is one that I love knowing that I can whip up anytime I have the craving!
 Of course, I'd drink this any time of the year, but it's always fun and festive beverage to have during fall.